-Eggs, fruits, vegetables and on and on.
-The bagel stores can offer you any combination your heart desires and they have ready-made packages too.
+You can also add eggs, fruits, vegetables, and on and on.
+Of course, don’t forget the keptup.
+Bagel stores can offer you any combination your heart desires as well as ready-made packages too.

 What Kind of Bagels are There?

 Some people prefer just the plain type, but why settle for plain?
-Treat yourself to an egg or onion bagel or maybe an everything bagel?
-Get the coffee (there are always many blends to choose from) and add some ketchup if you like and most importantly, don’t forget to get your bagel with a smear!
+Treat yourself to an egg or onion bagel, or maybe an everything bagel?
+Put some of the addons mentioned above.
+Have some coffee while you’re at it and don’t forget to get your bagel with a smear!

 To order your bagels, check out nybagelandbialy.com.